nodejs/node/doc/api/packages.md

 absolute subpath of the package such as `require('/path/to/node_modules/pkg/subpath.js')` will still load `subpath.js`.

-All supported versions of Node.js (since 12.7.0) and modern build tools support the `"exports"` field.
+All currently supported versions of Node.js and modern build tools support the `"exports"` field.
 For projects using an older version of Node.js or a related build tool, compatibility can be achieved by including the `"main"` field alongside `"exports"` pointing to the same module:

 ```json
 {